loophp/collection/docs/pages/api.rst

 intersperse
 ~~~~~~~~~~~

-Insert a given value at every n element of a collection and indices are not preserved.
+Insert a given value at every n element of a collection; indices are not preserved.

 Interface: `Intersperseable`_